LightJason/Java-AgentSpeak/readme.md

 ## Desires

-* Desires are the _convex hull_ of all intentions
+* A Desire is a vertex of the edge of all intentions
 * Desires are define by a set of beliefs
-* The desire is successfully reached, iif all belief are exist simultaneously
+* The desire is successfully reached, iif all beliefs are existing anytime

 ![Structure](bdi.png)